DIY Gold Frame Using Glue & Custom Cut Mat

 Step 1.
 Using the Krazy Glue Fast Dry Wood Super Glue, glue your two pieces of decorative trim together, flush on one side, create a “shelf” for the art.

-Step 5 When the frame was laying flat, I put a little more wood glue on each corner, and then held it together while the glue dried.
+Step 5.
+When the frame was laying flat, I put a little more wood glue on each corner.
+Then, I just held it together while the glue dried (it goes fast!)